-ASTR& 100 Survey of Astronomy 5 (55/0) A survey course intended for the non-science major.
-Topics studied will include most of the following: historical astronomy, electromagnetic radiation, telescopes, the Earth-Moon system, the solar system, the sun, stars, stellar evolution, galaxies, quasars, and cosmology.
+ASTR& 100 Survey of Astronomy A survey course intended for the non-science major.
+Topics studied will include most of the following: historical astronomy, electromagnetic radiation, telescopes, the Earth-Moon system, the solar system, the sun, stars, stellar evolution, galaxies, guasars, and cosmology.
 This is a non-lab science course.
 Credit not granted for both ASTR& 100 and ASTR& 101.
 Prerequisite: Math 095 or higher placement (F,S) NS

-ASTR& 101 Intro to Astronomy 5 (44/22)

-A survey course intended for the non-science major.
-Topics studied will include most of the following: historical astronomy, electromagnetic radiation, telescopes, the Earth-Moon system, the solar system, the sun, stars, stellar evolution, galaxies, quasars and cosmology.
+ASTR& 101 Intro to Astronomy 5 (44/22)A survey course intended for the non-science major.
+Topics studied will include most of the following: historical astronomy, electromagnetic radiation, telescopes, the Earth-Moon system, the solar system, the sun, stars, stellar evolution, galaxies, guasars and cosmology.
 The laboratory portion of the course may include optics, visual astronomical observing techniques, use of the telescope, spectroscopy, and distance measurement.
 Credit not granted for both ASTR& 100 and ASTR& 101.
-Prerequisite: Math 095 or higher placement (F,S) LS system, the Earth-Moon system, stellar systems, celestial motion, the history of visual astronomy, optical aids, and observing techniques.
+Prerequisite: Math 095, 096 or higher placement (F,S) LS

+ASTR 105 Observational Astronomy (28/12)3 A descriptive overview of astronomy with particular emphasis on observation.
+Lectures will cover the solar system, the Earth-Moon system, stellar systems, celestial motion, the history of visual astronomy, optical aids, and observing techniques.
 This course is not intended to be part of a physical science pre-major.
 (Su) SE

-ASTR 105 Observational Astronomy 3 (28/12) A descriptive overview of astronomy with particular emphasis on observation.
-Lectures will cover the solar